annkc/Review-Collection/README.md

 confirmation that the review creation was successful.
 - You can save the state of my application by clicking the "Save collection" button that can be found among the buttons at the top of the window.
-- You can save the state of my application by clicking the "Load collection" button that can be found among the buttons at the top of the window.
+- You can reload the state of my application by clicking the "Load collection" button that can be found among the buttons at the top of the window.